 The interceptor is guided by a high-accuracy Inertial Navigation System (INS) and supported by a Redundant Micro Navigation System (RMNS) which moves towards the estimated point of the interception.

 After the missile crosses the atmosphere, the heat shield is ejected and the infrared (IR) seeker dome opens to look at the target location as designated by the mission computer.
 With the help of inertial guidance and the IR seeker, the missile zeroes in on the target for interception.
-From detection to interception, the entire exercise is fully automated, with no need for human intervention, according to the DRDO.according to a defence ministry release.
+From detection to interception, the entire exercise is fully automated, with no need for human intervention, according to the DRDO.

 India is the fifth nation in the world to develop a comprehensive Ballistic Missile Defence system.
 The other countries are the US, Russia, Israel and China.